ai-armageddon/Tg-Group-Bot-Poster/README.md

 - Check the browser console for error messages
 - Ensure MongoDB is running and accessible
 - Verify that the server is running on port 3001 (or update the API_URL in the HTML file)

+## Additional Documentation

+- **README-PM2.md**: Instructions for running with PM2
+- **README-FORWARDING.md**: Details about the message forwarding feature
+- **AUTHORIZED-USERS-GUIDE.md**: Guide for managing authorized users

+## Message Forwarding

+The application supports two methods of message forwarding:

+1. **Web Interface**: Use the direct message interface at http://localhost:3001/direct-message to send messages as authorized users
+2. **Direct to Bot**: Authorized users can send messages directly to the bot, which will be forwarded to the configured group/topic

+To use the direct message feature:
+1. Add users to the authorized users list for a bot
+2. Have them send messages to your bot on Telegram
+3. The messages will be automatically forwarded to the configured group/topic